Sureshvarma4599/task/README.md

 sorts the data based on length even after filtered by provider
 # search
 empty input provider search results with empty provider
+# refresh
+refresh or reload the page before searching a data